 And all this with the tool she alone invented: the school strike for the climate, which began without any support and which, thanks to social media, have become a global movement under the name Fridays for Future.

-Among other things, if the public debate is now focused on the concept of climate crisis, and not on climate change, it is due to the pressure exerted by Thunberg and his followers.
+Among other things, if the public debate is now focused on the concept of climate crisis, and not on climate change, it is due to the pressure exerted by Thunberg and her followers.

 Speech and example